Sexual and Reproductive Justice Hub

 Egg storage for IVF

-CUNY SPH has partnered with the United Nations Population Fund (UNFPA) on the Global 16 Days Against Gender-Based Violence Campaign, an initiative to bring global awareness to the widespread issue of gender-based violence, a pervasive public health threat.
+In 2024 the CUNY SPH took over as host of the Global 16 Days of Activism Against Gender-Based Violence Campaign.
 For over thirty years this civil society-led campaign has brought together local and global feminist activists and movements to raise awareness of the many forms of gender-based violence, its root causes and impact, and pathways to prevention and accountability.
-This campaign, which originally kicked off each year on November 25, the International Day for the Elimination of Violence Against Women, and ran for 16 days through December 10, Human Rights Day, will be transformed under CUNY SPH’s guidance into a year-round initiative.
+Historically the campaign has run for 16 days, from International Day for the Elimination of Violence Against Women (November 25) to Human Rights Day (December 10).

 Terry McGovern speaking at UNFPA special exhibit